 The Billy And Blaze books chronicle the adventures of Billy and his pony Blaze at home in the country and on vacation in the west.
 Billy and Blaze explore lost trails, rescue dogs and calves in distress, and even save the country from a forest fire.
 These books encourage self reliance, bravery, perseverance, and friendship.

 Devotional Stories for Little Folks are simple stories about a modern day Catholic family.
 Each short chapter has a moral and discussion questions included.
-These stories are good for an early reader challenged by, but are also great to read aloud.
+These stories are also great to read aloud.

 For a more advanced reader, The Littles is an imaginative story about a family of little people with tails living in the human world.
 This series abounds with ingenuous inventions and clever solutions to problems.